All events and activities take place on the Bethel College campus in North Newton unless otherwise noted.

 North of Ward Tennis Center | 4 p.m.

-We’ll be cutting the ceremonial ribbon on the new Wellness Center!
+Come witness the dedication of the new Wellness Center!

 Joe W. Goering Field & Thresher Sports Complex | 6 p.m.